adamwwilkinson/Obsidian-Vault/Circuits and Electronics/The Bode Plot.md

 $$H(s) = \frac {V_{out}(s)} {V_{in}(s)}$$

-Generally we want to know how $H(s)$ varies over a range of frequencies i.e. $s=jw$.
+Generally we want to know how $H(s)$ varies over a range of frequencies i.e. $s=j\omega$.
 We are mainly focused on the magnitude for this unit.

 ![[The Bode Plot-1679709665912.jpeg]]
 ![[The Bode Plot-1679713711348.jpeg]]